Estee Shiraz

-Estee (Etty) Shiraz (אסתי שירז), is an American-Israeli communication expert, legal advisor, and TV analyst and commentator.
-She is the founder of an American lifestyle magazine and a nonprofit organization dedicated to advocating for Israel through non-political activity.
+Estee (Etty) Shiraz (אסתי שירז), is an Israeli–American attorney, entrepreneur, strategic communications adviser, television analyst and commentator, and family mediator certified by the Florida Supreme Court.
+She is the founder of an American lifestyle magazine and a nonprofit organization dedicated to strengthening support for Israel through non-political civic, cultural, and public-advocacy initiatives.

-Early Life and Career
+Early life and career

 Born and raised in Tel Aviv, Israel, Shiraz began her career as the spokesperson and director of public relations for the Opera Tower residential and commercial center, completed by the Alrov Group.

 Shiraz joined Spot Productions Ltd., serving as VP of marketing and public relations for the startup TV series Deadly Fortune (Kesef Katlani).
 The series initially aired during prime time on Channel 2 for its first two seasons, and later on Channel 3 for seasons three and four, consistently topping Israeli television ratings.
 The show featured actors Nathan Ravitz, Rafi Tavor, Aharon Ipale, and Yossi Graber in leading roles and was also sold to broadcasting channels in Europe.

 Politics

 In 2000, Shiraz entered politics and was appointed head of communications at the 'Gesher' political party and its associated non-profit organization.
 In November 2002, she was elected by the party's members as its leader after David Levy, the founder and leader, returned to the Likud party.
-Shiraz led 'Gesher' in the elections for the 16th Israeli Parliament, the "Knesset."
+Shiraz led 'Gesher' in the elections for the 16th Israeli parliament, the Knesset.
 This move sparked a significant and legal process in the subsequent years, with David Levy seeking to dissolve Gesher and integrate it entirely into the Likud, while Shiraz and other party members aimed to maintain its independence and transform it into a modern social party, appealing to Israel's young academics and professionals.

 The Court instructed the Central Elections Committee to remove the Gesher Knesset list during this process.
-Subsequently, Shiraz was appointed director of operations and campaign advisor to Dr. Lea Nass-Arden - an initially relatively-unknown candidate.
+Subsequently, Shiraz was appointed director of operations and campaign advisor to Dr. Lea Nass-Arden – an initially relatively-unknown candidate.
 Shiraz built the campaign around Nass being the only religious woman in the Likud primary elections for the 16th Knesset.
 The strategy led to Nass securing the 36th position on the Likud list, with the party winning 38 seats that year.
 Nass-Arden became a Knesset member, and later the deputy minister of pensioner affairs.
 Shiraz moved with her family to the US in 2003, and the legal proceedings regarding Gesher continued until 2007, when the court ruled that Gesher would cease to exist as a political party.